-What starts as a enjoyable ride through the world of suburbia unexpectedly loses steam half way through “Suburban Mayhem,” the latest addition to the outrageous line of amoral uber-bitches that fails to inject new life into the comic genre.
-Commercial feature should start well Down Under, though B.O. might not sustain lengthy exposure.
+What starts as a predictably enjoyable ride through the hothouse world of suburbia unexpectedly loses steam half way through “Suburban Mayhem,” the latest addition to the gloriously outrageous line of amoral uber-bitches that fails to inject new life into the comic genre.
+Much ink has been spilled over wunderkind scripter Alice Bell, but though she’s got an ear for authentic dialogue, she overloads second half with plot while helmer Paul Goldman fails to bring up the rear with sufficient momentum.
+Unabashedly commercial feature should start well Down Under, though B.O. might not sustain lengthy exposure.

 Slutty and cunning manipulator Katrina (Emily Barclay) is first seen being interviewed following her father’s murder, obviously reveling in her new-found limited celebrity.

 Shifts back and forth in time reveal her delinquent ways, confirmed by talking heads of friends and neighbors who discuss the many problems father John (Robert Morgan) had in keeping Katrina and her brother Danny (Laurence Breuls) out of trouble.